Make the right call.

 How long is the recovery?

 Most men return to work 48 to 72 hours after the procedure, whereas women who have tubal ligations return to work within one to two weeks.
 Tubal ligations have a longer procedure and recovery period, as well as higher cost.
-They are also more invasive than no-scalpel vasectomies.
+They are also more invasive than vasectomies.

 Can I still have sex afterward?